UjjwalRaj18/UjjwalRaj18/README.md

 - 👋 Hi, I’m Ujjwal Raj (He/Him) 🧿3rd Yr CompSci Co-Op Student @McMasterU
 - 👀 I’m interested in Coding and Socialising.
-- Currently learning about lexical analysis.
+- Currently learning about the hardware and the software side of the Computer.
 - Humanity above everything.
 - I do like to read books, currently I am reading - Thinking, Fast and Slow(5 pages per day).
 - Fav novel would be Sherlock Holmes.